Governor elections 2022

-The results of our recent governor elections were announced today.
+The results of our governor elections were announced on 16 August.
 Click here to see the results.

 Voting is now closed

 Thank you to all of the staff and public nominees that stood in the elections and to the members that voted.

 Calling all members – it’s time for you to vote for your future governors

 Our governor nominations closed at 5pm on 29 June, and all eligible members will have an opportunity to vote for the nominated members within their constituency in the upcoming elections.

 The voting opens on 20 July and all eligible members in the following constituencies will receive a direct notification of the voting process:

 |Maximum number of nominated members you can vote for|

 Each vote counts, so please don’t delay in having your say by submitting your vote!
 Voting closes at 5pm on 15 August, with the results being announced on 16 August.